eProsima/Fast-DDS-QoS-Profiles-Manager/cli/test/README.md

 ## Known issues

 * Simultaneous `set` operations would lead to an unexpected exception reporting the following message: `Fast DDS QoS Profiles Manager exception caught: invalid document structure`.
-  This happens due to accessing to file before previous changes have been written although Xerces has correctly return from `write` operation.
+  This happens due to accessing the file before previous changes have been written although Xerces has correctly returned from `write` operation.
-  This issue has been marked as pending with operand [^3].
-  These are some of the `set` calls that trigger this issue: `fastddsqosprof file.xml set participant[profile].builtin.discovery_config.duration.lease 1 500`, `fastddsqosprof file.xml set participant[profile].builtin.discovery_config.duration.announcements 1 500`, and some other non-supported yet calls that have been already designed, as `fastddsqosprof file.xml set participant[profile].locators.default_unicast[] udpv4 127.0.0.1 1234`.
+  These are some of the `set` calls that trigger this issue: `fastddsqosprof file.xml set participant[profile].builtin.discovery_config.duration.lease 1 500`, `fastddsqosprof file.xml set participant[profile].builtin.discovery_config.duration.announcements 1 500`, and some other non-supported yet calls that have already been designed, as `fastddsqosprof file.xml set participant[profile].locators.default_unicast[] udpv4 127.0.0.1 1234`.